 General Policies

-Review inclusion of general policies such as equal employment opportunity, anti-harassment policy, protected classes (federal and state), etc. Including these policies in the handbook is not a legal requirement but demonstrates a commitment to adhere to the employment law.
+Including these policies in the handbook is not a legal requirement, but it demonstrates a commitment to adhering to the employment law.

 On the same note, if a part of the staff speaks another language, consider translating the handbook into their native language.